 - activate the Visual Builder to start build your layout

-For now, this is the only way for this Divi + WordPress 5 experience, even if you activate the display options available via the small icon at the top right (see capture below)
+For now, this is the only way to get the Divi + WordPress 5 experience, even with the display options available via the little icon in the top right corner (see screenshot below)

 Classic Editor: quiet until 2021?

-Earlier, I was telling you about Classic Editor plugin.
-This one gives us the choice.
-Let's say it gives us a little respite until 2021...
+Earlier, I was telling you about the Classic Editor plugin.
+This one gives us a choice.
+Let's just say it gives us some breathing room until 2021...
 After that date, it will no longer be officially maintained.

-In the meantime, thanks to this plugin, you can choose to create or edit a page with the old editor, with the Divi Builder (in back office), with the Visual Builder or with Gutenberg.
-It's nice to have a choice, isn't it?
+In the meantime, with this plugin, you can choose to create or edit a page with the old editor, with the Divi Builder (in back office), with the Visual Builder or with Gutenberg.
+It's nice to have the choice, isn't it?

-If you install and activate the Classic Editor plugin, you will find the old WordPress editor by default.
-In this case, you will easily find the purple button that will allow you to build your pages from the back office.
+If you install and activate the Classic Editor plugin, you will be back to the old WordPress editor by default.
+In this case, you will easily find the purple button that allows you to build your pages from the back office.

 Here is the demo video:

-As shown in this video, once you activate the Classic Editor plugin, you will find the old working of WordPress.
+As this video shows, once you activate the Classic Editor plugin, you'll be back to the old way of working in WordPress.

-Can we create some pages with Divi and others with Gutenberg?
+Can I create some pages with Divi and others with Gutenberg?

-The answer is yes, the two coexist in parallel.
+The answer is yes, both coexist in parallel.
 Let's say it's either one or the other (this question is often asked by my students).

-If you have not installed Classic Editor, you will only be able to use the Visual Builder.
-If you have installed the plugin, however, you will have all the choices available to you.
+If you do not have Classic Editor installed, you will only be able to use the Visual Builder.
+If you do have the plugin installed, you will have all the choices available to you.

-To get the various choices, you will still need to activate a small option in the tab Setting > Writing.
+To get the various choices, you will still need to activate a small option found in the Settings > Writing.

-For the option Settings of the classic editorthen choose Use the new default editor and include optional links to the classic editor.
+For the option Classic Editor Settingsthen choose Use the new default editor and include optional links to the classic editor.

-Thus, you can choose to add a new page with the classic editor or by default with Gutenberg.
-This video shows you this in detail:
+So you can choose to add a new page with the classic editor or with Gutenberg by default.
+This video shows you how to do it:

-These little explanations may seem trivial to you if you are an experienced WordPress user.
-However, if you are a beginner, I hope I have helped you to see things more clearly.
+These small explanations may seem trivial if you are an experienced WordPress user.
+However, if you're a beginner, I hope I've helped you to see things more clearly.

-The future release of WordPress 5 has been quite noisy lately...
-I even invited some bloggers and bloggers to test Gutenberg several weeks ago!
+The upcoming release of WordPress 5 has been a big deal lately...
+I even invited some bloggers to test Gutenberg several weeks ago!
 I hope you won't wake up one morning and see that everything has changed...

-But anyway, don't worry, by the official end of Classic Editor support, in 3 years, ElegantTheme will have made a good few hundred updates and will have perfectly integrated the Divi Builder into the back office....
+But anyway, don't worry, by the time Classic Editor support officially ends in 3 years, ElegantTheme will have made hundreds of updates and will have perfectly integrated the Divi Builder in the back office...